hyperledger-archives/sawtooth-core/source/introduction.rst

     * A protocol used to build consensus among participants around which transactions will be accepted by the ledger.

-In Distributed Ledger the data model and transaction language are implemented in a “transaction family”.
+In Sawtooth Lake the data model and transaction language are implemented in a “transaction family”.
 While we expect users to build custom transaction families that reflect the unique requirements of their ledgers, we provide three transaction families that are sufficient for building, testing and